OData/v3ProtocolDocument/OData.markdown

 Alternatively, a relationship MAY be updated as part of an update to the source Entity.
 Update the entity; the NavigationProperty MUST include the required binding information for the new target Entity.
 This binding information MUST be formatted as for a deferred NavigationProperty in a response.

-### 7.3.6 Managing Resources ###
+### 7.3.6 Managing Binary Resources ###

 Binary resources are one of the primitive types that can be used in the definition of a Property.
 However, they are complex enough that there are special rules for manipulating them.

-There are two ways to associate a Property with a particular value Resoruce: Media Link Entries (MLEs) or Named Streams.
+There are two ways to represent binary values as streams; an entity that represents a binary value (for example, a photograph entity) may be represented as a Media Resource whose properties (for example, Title, Location, Resolution, etc.) are contained by a Media Link Entry (MLE).
+An entity that has one or more binary properties (for example, an Employee entity with a photo property) may be represented through a named stream property.

 #### 7.3.6.1.
 Manage a Media Resource Using MLEs ####

-A server MAY expose Media Resoruces using Media Link Entries.
+A server MAY expose Media Resources using Media Link Entries.
 These are Entities which represent a single data BLOB.
 They behave very similarly to normal Entities, but they have a different representation for some operations.

 MLE Entities have two parts: data and metadata.
 A given request body may refer to either of these parts, but not both.